sascott7/parkingLot/README.md

 ```
 Optional arguments:

--d path to directory to save files
+-s path to directory to save files

 -i path to image to draw parking spot locations and detections